Wint3rmute/ReqSnake/README.md

     - **Simple blockquote-based syntax for defining requirements, no need to butcher your existing documents**
 - It is smart about change tracking
     - ...yeah we just commit a lockfile to `git`
-    - `requirements.lock` file is used for change detection
+    - `reqsnake.lock` file is used for change detection
     - It can warn you about deleting important dependencies

 ## ✍️ Requirements Syntax Example